Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Visual Connection

 Section A, biomass, indicated by dry mass g slash m squared.
 On the left is a pyramid diagram of dry biomass in grams per meter squared in Silver Springs, Florida.
 The biomass of plants is 809.
 The biomass of primary consumers, including herbivorous insects and snails is 37.
 The biomass of secondary consumer fishes is 11, and the biomass of tertiary consumer fishes is 5.
 Primary, secondary and tertiary decomposers have a combined biomass of 5.
 On the right is a pyramid diagram of dry biomass in grams per meter squared in the English Channel.
-The biomass is 4 phytoplankton and 21 zooplankto.
+The biomass is 4 phytoplankton and 21 zooplankton.
 Section B, number of individuals per 0.1 hectare.
 On the left is a pyramid diagram of the number of individuals per 0.1 hectare in a summer grassland.
 There are 1,500,000 grass plants, 200,000 herbivorous insects, 90,000 predatory insects, and 1 bird On the right is a pyramid diagram of organisms per 0.1 hectare in a temperate forest.
 There are 200 trees, 150,000 herbivorous insects, 120,000 predatory insects, and 5 birds.
 Section C, energy, k cal slash m squared slash year.
 In Silver Springs Florida, the energy of plants is 20,810.
 The energy of primary consumers, including insects and snails, is 3,368.
-The energy of primary consumer fishes is 383, and the energy of secondary consumer fishes is 21.
+The energy of secondary consumer fishes is 383, and the energy of tertiary consumer fishes is 21.
 The energy of decomposers, including fungi and bacteria, is 5,060.

 Figure 46.10 Ecological pyramids depict the (a) biomass, (b) number of organisms, and (c) energy in each trophic level.